-Grab your brides favourite group of people, dress wild and get ready for some African Dancing!
+Grab your brides favourite group of people, dress wild and get ready for some African Drum & Dance fun!
 Your bride will be dressed up, do a solo and be the centre of attention in this fantastic celebration.

-Get ready for giggles with rolling body parts, creative dance moves and funky African dance music.
-Reasons to do African Dancing for your Hen’s Party!
+Get ready for giggles with rolling body parts, creative dance moves, real African drums and funky African dance music.
+Reasons to do African Drum & Dance for your Hen’s Party!

 - It’s loads of fun!

 - It’s for all ages and fitness levels

 - We come to you

 - It’s feminine